How To Use Ringostat Multi-channel Funnels Reports For Groups Of Calls

 As you can see, sequences of visits are generally no longer than two stages for this category of calls.
 Also, you can see many calls from paid ads and organic search.

 Here you can see a report on another group of phone calls.

 In this case, we analyze phone calls with status “targeted”.
-In previous report it was important to understand which channels worked together with PPC advertising.
+In the previous report, it was important to understand which channels worked together with PPC advertising.
 This report shows the channels that generate phone calls.
-Here the most popular pair is Google AdWords and then organic visit from Google.
+Here the most popular pair is Google AdWords and then an organic visit from Google.

-Ringostat multi-channel funnels report doesn’t replace the similar report in Google Analytics, but it allows to obtain an additional benefit.
+Ringostat multi-channel funnels report doesn’t replace a similar report in Google Analytics, but it allows to obtain an additional benefit.
 This is about dividing all inbound phone calls into groups and analyzing the journeys that lead customers to calls for each group individually.
-Ideal for segmentation and further segments analysis.
+Ideal for segmentation and further segment analysis.

 In this post, we gave only a few examples of calls segmentation: calls from different advertising campaigns and calls with a particular status.
 However, marketers are free to choose the group of calls for analyzing multi-channel sequences.
 When using this report, as well as our call distribution report, you receive detailed data on calls, their sources and peak hours of your call center — enough information for making right data-driven decisions.